xari/xari-dev/content/blog/unnesting-arrays/index.md

   .filter(keepUniqueHops)
 ```

-Going one step further, we can switch-out our pseudo-hash-table for ES6's `Set` object.
+Going one step further, we can switch-out our pseudo-hash-table and the use of `hasOwnProperty()` for a predicate that uses ES6's `Set` object.

 ```js
 const hopsSet = new Set()